automaate/aerospace/docs/legato/generator/legato_qs_mzef_sk_meb2_tm4301b_X.md

 The Project Graph diagram shows the Harmony components that are included in this application.
 Lines between components are drawn to satisfy components that depend on a capability that another component provides.

-Adding the “PIC32MZ EF Starter Kit BSP” and “Legato Graphics w/ PDA TM4301B Display” Graphics Template components into the project graph will automatically add the components needed for a graphics project and resolve their dependencies.
+Adding the ï¿½PIC32MZ EF Starter Kit BSPï¿½ and ï¿½Legato Graphics w/ PDA TM4301B Displayï¿½ Graphics Template components into the project graph will automatically add the components needed for a graphics project and resolve their dependencies.
 It will also configure the pins needed to drive the external peripherals like the display and the touch controller.

 ## Building the Application